biolab/orange3/doc/development/source/tutorial-cont.rst

 ###########################

-After learning what an Orange Widget is and how to define them on a toy example, we will build an semi-usefull widgets that can work together with the existing Orange Widgets.
+After learning what an Orange Widget is and how to define them on a toy example, we will build an semi-useful widgets that can work together with the existing Orange Widgets.

 We will start with a very simple one, that will receive a data set